 Born and raised in Toronto, Laura Goldstein has worked professionally in the arts for more than 25 years as both a performing arts/design/celebrity and sports publicist and professional writer for many national newspapers and magazines.
-Her features regularly appear in the Globe and Mail, Westcoast Homes & Design, Gray Magazine, Canadian House & Home, Chatelaine, National Post, NUVO, Toronto Star and many others.
+Her features regularly appear in the Globe and Mail, Vancouver Sun, Westcoast Homes & Design, Vancouver Living Magazine, Gray Magazine, Canadian House & Home, Chatelaine, National Post, NUVO, Toronto Star and many others.

 Laura’s highly creative imagination fuelled her unique campaigns for film, television, performing arts and theatre.
 Her work has included promotion for Oscar-winning composer, Howard Shore (Lord of the Rings Symphony,) the Canadian Premiere of the Return of the Jedi; film director Deepa Mehta; and New Yorker Magazine cover artist Anita Kunz & her Library of Congress Exhibition in Washington, DC.
 A lover of theatre and tennis, Laura is someone who lives the ethos “do what you love, and you’ll love what you do.”
 In her early days as a publicist, she worked the PR beats for Canada’s Stratford Festival, Shaw Festival and Royal Bank Jazz Festival (Toronto, Montreal, Winnipeg & Vancouver.)